 Though still not quite as good as a system with dedicated Atmos speakers, for many folks the simplicity of a single soundbar plus a subwoofer will be worth it.

 Still not certain?
-The one surefire way to know is to check the information panel on the front of your AV receiver or your soundbar (if it has one, or perhaps an on-screen display).
+The one surefire way to know is to check the information panel on the front of your A/V receiver or your soundbar (if it has one, or perhaps an on-screen display).
 It should display the kind of audio signal it’s currently working with, which is a clear indicator.
 If the display doesn’t specifically say “Atmos,” or “Dolby Atmos,” then the odds are, you’re not getting Atmos.
 Checking the display is likely easier than queuing up the right soundtrack for a rainfall or ricochet sound check.

 One more thing …

 If you’ve followed our guide to getting Dolby Atmos but you’re still not seeing an Atmos indicator on your system, or you’re not hearing much of a difference, there’s one more thing you need to check.
 TVs and streaming devices have different settings for their digital audio outputs.
 Most of the time, they’re set to “auto” by default, which should work just fine.

 Achieving proper Dolby Atmos requires a bit of diligence on your part and a wee bit of technical know-how, but it’s totally worth it.
 The result is a clearer, richer sound that surpasses 5.1.2 or 7.1.2 surround.
 If you’re still not sure if your setup gets an Atmos passing grade, check out our Dolby Atmos cheat sheet diagram above.
 Once you dial in your files, hardware, apps, and settings, you should be able to achieve impressive Dolby Atmos sound that’s worth all the effort.